ManuelPimienta/GettingandCleaningDataCourseProject/README.md

-# GettingandCleaningDataCourseProject
+# Getting and Cleaning Data Course Project
-Collect, work with, and clean a data set.
+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.